An extended MMP algorithm: wavefront and cut-locus on a convex polyhedron: Preliminaries

 The cut-locus $C=C(S,p)$ is a graph embedded on $S$ whose edges are linear segments.
 If there happens a vertex event at a vertex $v$ with $r=r_0$, the propagation around $v$ creates the cut-locus, i.e., $W(r_0-\varepsilon)$ for small $\varepsilon>0$ on the unfolding around $v$ is locally one circular arc, while $W(r_0+\varepsilon)$ has one ridge point locally (Figure \ref{ridge_point} in Introduction).
 Then $v$ is an end of the cut-locus $C$.
 Therefore, we see that

-\begin{lemma} If the source $p$ is generic and the bifurcation event does not appear during the wavefront propagation, then the obtained cut-locus $C$ is connected and has a tree structure with ends at vertices of $S$ and with trivalent vertices which are points at which collision events and the final event happen. \end{lemma}
+\begin{lemma} If the source $p$ is generic and the bifurcation event does not appear during the wavefront propagation, then the obtained cut-locus $C$ is connected and has a tree structure with leaves at vertices of $S$ and nodes with degree 3, which are points at which collision events and the final event happen. \end{lemma}

 \begin{lemma} Generic source points form an open and dense subset of $S$; the complement is the union of all edges and finitely many closed piecewise algebraic curves on $S$. \end{lemma}

 Intuitively, these lemmata look almost trivial, and indeed they are checked practically by the fact that our algorithm properly works (Remark \ref{generic2}).
 A short proof will be given in Appendix A.